Learn something new every day

 Anaphylaxis, or anaphylactic shock, is an acute allergic reaction which is the result of a hypersensitivity to an allergen.
 Peanuts and bee stings famously cause anaphylaxis in some people, but a wide variety of allergens can be responsible.
-Left untreated, anaphylaxis can be fatal, sometimes in minutes.
-Fortunately, this type of allergic reaction is extremely rare, and many people become aware that they are at risk of anaphylaxis before they experience an anaphylactic episode, so they are prepared.
+Left untreated, anaphylactic shock can be fatal, sometimes in minutes.
+Fortunately, this type of allergic reaction is extremely rare, and many people become aware that they are at risk for this reaction before they experience an anaphylactic episode, so they are prepared.

 In order for anaphylaxis to occur, someone has to be exposed to the allergen at least once before.
 The body's immune system develops antibodies to that substance, and when the person is exposed again, the immune system goes into hyperdrive, releasing a flood of histamines and other substances in a mistaken attempt to protect the body.

-A number of symptoms are associated with anaphylaxis.
+A number of symptoms are associated with anaphylactic shock.
 The most dangerous is swelling, which causes the airway to constrict.
 The face of the patient may also become swollen and lumpy, and often an acute skin reaction such as hives emerges.
 The patient's blood pressure drops while the heart rhythm changes, and the patient may also experience gastrointestinal distress.
-Vomiting, fainting, dizziness, nausea, and panic are also associated with anaphylaxis.
+Vomiting, fainting, dizziness, nausea, and panic are also associated with the reaction.

 Concerns about anaphylaxis are sometimes used to justify restrictive policies in schools and businesses which dictate the foods which people may bring in.
 For example, some people are highly allergic to peanuts, and rather than run the risk of accidental exposure, administrators may decide that it is safer to simply bar peanuts from the school or workplace to protect someone's safety.